TheCodeSummoner/SecurityPi/phpmyadmin/README.md

 #### Task

 Find the *flag* (32-characters long string).
-You can access the website via a browser.
+You can access the main website via a browser.
 The address is the IP address used to connect to the PI.
 Example connection - *http://169.254.69.188*

 #### Example solution